Europe is such a rich tapestry, so many cultures so many tastes,so many places and people to get to know.

 We wandered up the Drina valley and quietly and without fuss crossed back into Serbia.

-The first thing we did was get stopped for speeding by the police.
+Immediately, we were stopped for speeding by the police.
 Strongly recommended is that you don’t have this happen to you.
 Vuk managed to sort stuff out but we had a heavy fine all the same.

 We stopped at a restaurant that I have forgotten because the service was so bad and then we belted on to Belgrade